Lindawa40/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 4-changes file ownership to user betty script 5-creating new file hello script 6-adding execution permission to file owner of hello
+script 4-changes file ownership to user betty script 5-creating new file hello script 6-adding execution permission to file owner of hello script 7-adds execute permission to the owner and the group owner, and read permission to other users, to the file hello